Yield Gap India: Strong Absolute Returns, but Sensex Leads on Local Terms (2006-2025)

 Limitations

 Currency risk: Returns in INR.
-INR has depreciated against USD over the long run, approximately 3-4% annually over this period.
+INR has depreciated against USD approximately 3-4% annually over this period.
 USD-based investors would have experienced lower USD returns.

 Threshold sensitivity: The 9.5% EY threshold is derived from a 6.5% risk-free rate assumption.
 India's actual policy rate has ranged from 4% to 9% over this period.
 A lower effective RFR would lower the threshold and widen the qualifying universe; a higher RFR would narrow it further.